Roy Rogers: Film career

 The Sons of the Pioneers continued their popularity and have not stopped performing from the time Rogers started the group, replacing members as they retired or died (all original members are dead).
 Although he was no longer an active member, they often appeared as his backup group in films, radio, and television, and he would occasionally appear with them in performances up until his death.

 He met Dale Evans in 1944 when they were cast in a film together.
 They were well known as advocates for adoption and as founders and operators of children's charities.
 They adopted several children.
 Both were outspoken Christians throughout their marriage.
-Beginning in 1949, they were part of the Hollywood Christian Group, founded by their friend, Louis Evans, Jr., the organizing pastor of Bel Air Church.
+Beginning in 1949, they were part of the Hollywood Christian Group, founded by their friend, Louis Evans Jr., the organizing pastor of Bel Air Church.
 The group met in Henrietta Mears's home and later in the home of Evans and Colleen Townsend, after their marriage.
 Billy Graham and Jane Russell were also part of this group.
 In 1956, the Hollywood Christian Group became Bel Air Church.

 In Apple Valley, California, where they later made their home, streets, highways, and civic buildings have been named after them in recognition of their efforts on behalf of homeless and handicapped children.
+In 1967 Rogers established the Roy Rogers-Dale Evans Museum there.
 Rogers was also an active Freemason and a Shriner and was noted for his support of their charities.

 Rogers and Evans' famous theme song, "Happy Trails", was written by Evans; they sang it as a duet to sign off their television show.
 In fall 1962, they cohosted a comedy-Western-variety program, The Roy Rogers and Dale Evans Show, aired on ABC.
 It was cancelled after three months, losing in the ratings to The Jackie Gleason Show on CBS.
-He also made numerous cameo or guest appearances on other popular television shows, starring as himself or other cowboy-type characters, such as in an episode of Wonder Woman called "The Bushwackers".
+Rogers also made numerous cameo appearances on other popular television shows, starring as himself or other cowboy-type characters, such as in an episode of Wonder Woman called "The Bushwackers".

 Rogers owned a Hollywood production company, which produced his own series.
 It also filmed other undertakings, including the 1955–1956 CBS Western series Brave Eagle, starring Keith Larsen as a young, peaceful Cheyenne chief, Kim Winona as Morning Star, his romantic interest, and the Hopi Indian Anthony Numkena as Keena, Brave Eagle's foster son.

 In 1968, Rogers licensed his name to the Marriott Corporation, which converted its Hot Shoppes restaurants into Roy Rogers Restaurants, with which he otherwise had no involvement.